 Rushing to the emergency room is the last thing anyone wants to be doing.
 Whether you or someone you love needs emergency medical attention, the last thing you want to do is worry about whether or not the medical staff is taking care of you or your loved one.
 Just like any other hospital or doctor’s visit, medical mistakes can occur.
-Our Philadelphia emergency room malpractice attorneys at the Weitz Firm want to share five common emergency room mistakes you may encounter.
+Our Philadelphia emergency room malpractice attorneys at The Weitz Firm, LLC want to share five common emergency room mistakes you may encounter.
 The more you are educated about a situation, the better you can recognize an issue to resolve it better.

 When you enter an ER, you have to give as much information as you know.
 Once you give your answers, it is the technology’s job to process those answers to the correct places.
 Information processing systems are different and sometimes have coding systems errors embedded in the systems.
 Sometimes medical staff catches these errors before it is too late.
 However, that is not always the case, and it can cause serious injury for patients relying on adequate medical care.

 If you have ever been in an ER, you know that the questions are endless and often repeated.
 You tell the same story to five different medical personal.
 Unfortunately, things get lost in translation, or the medical staff doesn’t ask the right questions.
 Continuing medical care without proper verification of information can lead to medication errors, misdiagnosis, or other errors that can lead to further injury or aggravation of a current injury.

 As a regular person in desperate need of medical attention, it’s hard to remind yourself that doctors and medical staff are just human.
 Even though they have tons of knowledge and can work miracles, they are still human and can always make mistakes.
 In a recent survey of emergency room issues, inadequate knowledge was, thankfully, a very infrequent issue.